-&lt;sup>12 IFF's document identifies delinkage between IMF and the banks with "IMF toleration of interest arrears" (1990: 7).
+19 - IFF's document identifies the delinkage between IMF and the banks with "IMF toleration of interest arrears" (1990: 7).
 Actually Brazil proposed formally this delinkage in 1987.
 IMF's role should not just to uphold the banks.
 Its inclusion in the Brady Plan represented a decisive change in the official strategy in relation to the debt.

 David Knox, a former vice-president of World Bank, recognized that quite clearly in a recent paper.
-According to him, "in last analysis the (debt) problem will be solved by the unilateral action of the debtors, since there is no one else to impose a solution" (1990: 6).
+According to him, "in last analysis the (debt) problem will be solved by the unilateral action of the debtors, since there is no one else to impose a solution" (1990: 6).20

 Actually we could say that the solution will be "quasi-unilateral" because, after the decision taken by each individual debtor to reduce the debt, negotiations will necessarily follow between the debtor and the creditor banks.
+Besides that, the debtor country does not need to affirm that it is "canceling" the old debt.
+It only says how much it will pay each quarter, giving some kind of enhancement to the banks that accept to the securitization of the old debt with a discount.

-The bargaining position of the debtor would certainly be enhanced if simultaneously a stabilization program had the supervision of IMF, if structural reforms were under way with the participation of World Bank.
-But the debt reduction would have a basically quasi-unilateral character as long as the government of the debtor country would inform the creditor banks including the banks of the Paris Club that it would only be able to pay the banks that agreed to reduce the debt and to extend the remaining payment for around thirty years.
+The bargaining power of the debtor would certainly be enhanced if simultaneously a stabilization program had the supervision of IMF or was already achieved, if structural reforms were under way with the participation of World Bank.
+But the debt reduction would have a basically quasi-unilateral character as long as the government of the debtor country would inform the creditor banks - including the banks of the Paris Club - that it would only be able to pay the banks that agreed to reduce the debt and to extend the payment of the new securities.
+The other banks would also receive quarterly a payment, but clearly a smaller one.